-Among the many symptoms that patients suffer from in Ehlers-Danlos Syndrome is one of headache and migraine.
-Like many of the other symptoms that these people suffer from, the diagnosis and treatment of their headache and migraine pain is often wrapped in confusion, treatments that are not helpful, and the continuation of the helplessness feeling that many Ehlers-Danlos Syndrome have.
-In this article we hope to present evidence to suggest that headaches and migraine pain in Ehlers-Danlos Syndrome can be resolved by addressing problems of damaged, weakened, loose, lax cervical spine ligaments with simple injection therapies.
+Among the many symptoms that patients suffer from in Ehlers-Danlos Syndrome are headaches and migraines.
+Like many of the other symptoms that these people suffer from, the diagnosis and treatment of their headache and migraine pain are often wrapped in confusion, treatments that are not helpful, and the continuation of the helpless feeling that many Ehlers-Danlos Syndrome has.
+In this article, we hope to present evidence to suggest that headaches and migraine pain in Ehlers-Danlos Syndrome can be resolved by addressing problems of damaged, weakened, loose, lax cervical spine ligaments with simple injection therapies.
 Certainty a simple theory for a complex problem.

 Headaches: A symptom among a sea of symptoms

 It is very rare that a patient diagnosed with Ehlers-Danlos Syndrome will come in with one or two symptoms or health challenges.
 They will have many, sometimes dozens.
 These are the type of things we hear from people.
 Very likely these people will tell a story that sounds very familiar to your own.